-- 6 In addition to revegetating temporary impact areas, and to address temporal impacts, the Corps will perform or require offsite restoration at a 1 to 1 ratio for all coastal sage scrub habitat and riparian habitat impacted by the proposed action (e.g., 1 acre of coastal sage scrub habitat impacted by proposed action will result in 1 acres of offsite restoration), Offsite restoration area(s) will be identified in coordination with the U.S. Fish and Wildlife Service prior to completion of construction.
-Offsite restoration sites will be actively managed (weeded, planted, irrigated as needed) for a period of 5 years or until success criteria (as defined above) are met (a) for work areas that don't overlap with the potential future spillway project, the gasline project would provide offsite 1:1 mitigation (restoration would occur within areas that are outside of the spillway TCE) and, (b) for work areas that do overlap with the potential future spillway TCE, this BA assumes that the spillway project will perform any required onsite and/or offsite mitigation for direct impacts to that habitat.
-If the spillway project is not approved for construction within 2 years of the relocation, or if the TCE changes (and overlap is reduced), then the Corps will conduct or require 1 acre of offsite restoration for each acre directly impacted by the gasline work. - 7 A storm water pollution prevention plan (SWPPP) and soil erosion and sediment plan will be developed prior to construction to minimize erosion and identify measures to eliminate or control pollution sources onsite during and following the construction phase.
-The SWPPP will determine specific Best Management Practices (BMPs) needed during the project construction phase and after to minimize erosion, identify specific pollution prevention measures that will eliminate or control potential point and non-point pollution sources onsite, and to avoid causing or contributing to any water quality standard exceedances. - 8 Dust control measures will be implemented during the construction phase to reduce excessive dust emissions.
-Methods for reducing dust emissions may include wetting work areas by water truck on a regular basis such as dirt access roads and sediment stockpiles, as well as covering truck beds carrying material and stockpiles. - 9 Upon construction completion, the contractor will immediately re-vegetate bare and disturbed areas with a native hydroseed mix approved by the Corps and depending on the time of year the hydroseed is placed, temporary supplemental watering may be needed.
-Watering need and frequency for hydroseeded areas will be approved by the Corps to ensure successful germination and establishment of native vegetation.
-These restoration areas must be monitored and managed (weeded) for at least 8 years after construction to reduce the potential for infestation.
-However, any areas that overlap with the Prado Dam Spillway project (if or when that project is approved and funded) will transfer over to Corps for long-term monitoring after completion of Spillway construction.
+- 6. In addition to revegetating temporary impact areas, and to address temporal impacts, the Corps will perform or require SCG to perform offsite restoration at a 1 to 1 ratio for all direct impacts to native habitat impacted by the proposed project.
+This would result in an estimated total of 11.5 acres of habitat restoration, to be verified in stages during construction and by the final construction report.
+Offsite restoration area(s) and or mitigation bank credits will be identified in coordination with the Service prior to start of construction, or the date by which such offsite restoration area(s) will be identified will be agreed upon by the Service and the Corps/SoCalGas prior to the start of construction.
+Offsite restoration sites will be actively managed (weeded. planted, irrigated as needed) for a period of 5 years or until success criteria are met in work areas that don't overlap with the potential future Prado Dam Spillway Modification Project (6.2 acres).
+In work areas that do overlap with the potential future Prado Dam Spillway Modification Project TCE, the Prado Dam Spillway Modification Project will perform the required offsite restoration for direct impacts to that habitat.
+If the spillway project is not approved for construction within 1 year of the relocation (or if the TCE changes and overlap is reduced), then the Corps will conduct or require 1:1 of offsite restoration for the gas line relocation Project. - a.
+Restoration activities will be initiated immediately following the completion of the construction, but outside the gnatcatcher and vireo nesting season.

+b.
+Success criteria will include a minimum of 30 percent native plant cover with less than 10 percent invasive plant cover.

+c.
+A quantified monitoring protocol will be established that documents the maintenance and status of native and non-native cover in the restored area, in order to empirically show success of native habitat establishment.
+This will include documenting both the structure and composition of the restored plant community, and documenting wildlife presence in the restored habitat.

+7 A storm water pollution prevention plan (SWPPP) and soil erosion and sediment plan will be developed prior to construction to minimize erosion and identify measures to eliminate or control pollution sources onsite during and following the construction phase.
+The SWPPP will determine specific Best Management Practices (BMPs) needed during the project construction phase and after to minimize erosion, identify specific pollution prevention measures that will eliminate or control potential point and non-point pollution sources onsite, and to avoid causing or contributing to any water quality standard exceedances.